 Some examples of public blockchains are Bitcoin, Ethereum, and Litecoin.

 - The unique advantage of public blockchains is that they are independent of all organizations.
-Thus, even if the company that started the blockchain gets closed down, the public blockchain will continue to operate.
+The public blockchain can continue to operate even if the company that initiated it shuts down.

 - They are highly secure and transparent.
 As long as users adhere to the methods and protocols, public blockchains guarantee absolute security.